JAMSADIQ/Hybrid-Waveforms/README.md

 # Hybrid-Waveforms
-Project on hybridizing precessing waveforms for BBH systems
+Project on hybridizing precessing waveforms for BBH systems.